surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 14.6.1-dev.2 =
+= 14.6.1-dev.3 =

-(2023/01/23) Updated the list of ignored tracking and advertising URL query args.
+(2023/01/23) Added compatibility declaration for WooCommerce HPOS.
+Updated the list of ignored tracking and advertising URL query args.

 = 14.6.0 =